 6. CRS Declaration

 Most of the details mandated under CRS self-declaration are similar to that of FATCA.
 However, CRS covers taxpayers from over 90 countries, as opposed to FATCA, which is applicable only for the US taxpayers.
 You can download the CRS self-declaration form from any offshore mutual fund website.
 Alternatively, you may also visit the fund house service centres or the Asset Management Company (AMC) office.

 Submit the self-declaration either online or offline at any of the fund company branches.
 For instance, Registrar and Transfer Agencies such as CAMS offer this service.
 To complete the registration, you will be required to enter the OTP, generated using your PAN number.
 CRS declaration is nothing but an extension of the Know Your Customer (KYC) documents.

 All foreign financial institutions in India mandates US persons to submit the following documents:

 a.
 PAN Card

 c.
 Government-issued IDs like Voters ID or Aadhaar

 The Government of India will identify the investor as a resident or an NRI on this declaration.
 Central Board of Direct Taxes (CBDT) will release notifications for all NRI investors on the necessary information.

 Tax-evasion is not a problem unique to one country.
-Hence, the solutions should also be at a global level.
+Therefore, the solutions should be at a global level.
 The focus is more on the global transparency and consistency of compliance among the registered nations.
 In essence, FATCA and CRS have indeed gone a long way in reducing tax evasions and non-compliance globally in recent years.
 Therefore, US individuals, including NRI investors, should be aware of these regulations, especially if they are planning to invest in offshore funds.